TheCarsonWest/nerd-emoji/apush/ids/u3/result/Second Great Awakening.md

 - **Rise of New Denominations:** Led to the growth of Baptist and Methodist churches, particularly on the frontier.
 - **Social Reforms:** Fueled social reform movements like abolitionism, temperance, and prison reform.
 - **Emphasis on Individualism and Free Will:** Challenged traditional Calvinist doctrines of predestination, emphasizing individual choice in matters of salvation.
-- ** Democratization of American Christianity:**  Contributed to a more democratic and accessible form of religion, shifting away from established hierarchies.
+- ** Democratization of American Christianity:**  Contributed to a more democratic and accessible form of [[religion]], shifting away from established hierarchies.
 - **Increased Religious fervor:**  Deepened the religious landscape of the [[United States]], shaping American identity and values.

 # [[IDS Unit 3]]